 - Spark new ideas: Bard, our experimental conversational AI service, is an efficient way to help generate ideas or learn about a new topic.

-- Generate social copy: We’re using PaLM API to create customised copy for new campaigns.
+- Generate social copy: We’re using PaLM API to create customized copy for new campaigns.
 For a recent one, we primed the application with expected comments from our customers, and it came up with hundreds of replies, some of them amazingly witty.